 2. Official paper copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
 The bachelor's degree must be from an accredited institution.
 Transcripts must show:

 b.
-Completion of nine undergraduate hours and other prerequisites (if any), as determined by the graduate advisor: CJ 3423 Laws of Arrest, Search, and Seizure; STAT 2103 Introduction to Statistics for the Sciences; and FRSC 2503 Introduction to Forensic Science; or equivalent.
+Completion of nine undergraduate hours and other prerequisites (if any), as determined by the graduate program advisor: FRSC 3043 Crime Scene Processing; STAT 2103 Introduction to Statistics for the Sciences; and FRSC 2503 Introduction to Forensic Science.
 These courses may be completed during your first year of the graduate program.

 3. Graduate Record Examination scores.
-A GRE score of at least 300 (combined verbal and quantitative scores) and minimum of 3.0 on the analytical writing section.
+A GRE score of at least 300 on the combined verbal reasoning and quantitative sections and minimum of 3.0 on the analytical writing section.

 Admission into the Graduate Forensic Science Program is for the Fall Semester only.
 Application Deadline is: April 15